 I get it!
 People have been cooped up and need a little retail therapy BUT understand that that choice comes with a hefty price for millions of garment workers (in developing nations) who face dangerous working conditions, poor wages, sexual exploitation and much more.
 The fast fashion industry is a modern-day slavery period!
 These companies earn billions of dollars on the backs of (mostly) women who can’t even afford the clothing they are making for us to wear.

 When you support companies like Zara, H&M, Forever 21 etc. You are part of the problem.
 Don’t get me wrong, I have bought items from these stores in the past, but the more I learned about their impact on people's lives (and the planet) the less I wanted to support them.

 When I shop, I have to stop and think about where the item comes from, who made it, were they paid fairly for their work, how is the environment being affected?
 We simply cannot continue down this path.
 As a white privileged woman, I have a responsibility to do better.
 We simply cannot continue to shop mindlessly while others suffer.

-Online Thrift Stores For Secondhand Clothing, to conclude:
+Final Thoughts on Online Thrift Stores For Secondhand Clothing

 If you are new to thrifting shopping, my 10 best thrifting tips might help to get you started.
 So you know I really love secondhand shopping, but if you are looking to buy something new, then make sure to browse these 75+ sustainable fashion brands and think about creating a minimalist wardrobe too.